condeaer/refactoring/README.md

    We'll apply _Replace Temp with Query_ to stop using the parameter.
 This happens in 2 steps: _Extract Method_, followed by _Inline Variable_.

-   1. **Create another tiny helper method and call it.**
+   1. **Create another tiny helper method and call it `getPlay`.**

-      Select the expression on the right-hand side of the initialization for variable `play` in the for loop in method `statement`, then use _Extract Method_. `getPlay` is a good name.
+      Select the expression on the right-hand side of the initialization for variable `play` in the for loop in method `statement`, then use _Extract Method_.
+Name it `getPlay`.

    2. **Remove a local variable.**